-Parnall Law Firm, helps accident victims pursue compensation for the injuries they sustain in any type of motor vehicle accident.
+Parnall Law Firm, LLC, helps accident victims pursue compensation for the injuries they sustain in any type of motor vehicle accident.
 When reckless driving causes you to miss work, suffer pain, or require medical treatment, our car accident lawyer will fight for your maximum financial recovery.
 Contact us today to learn how we can help after a reckless driving accident.

 What Is Reckless Driving?

 Some people think of reckless driving as any form of careless driving.
 However, New Mexico law defines the reckless driving offense as driving any vehicle “carelessly and heedlessly in willful or wanton disregard” of the safety of others and “at a speed or in a manner” that would likely endanger any person or property.